functionless/eventual-website/docs/learn/1-what-is-eventual.md

 :::

 :::tip
 Workflows provide runtime guarantees that can't be ordinarily achieved within APIs, Event Handlers or Activities.
-They are the glue that coordinates time, connects services and makes them reliable.
+They are the glue that coordinates time, people and services in a reliable, predictable manor.
 :::

 ### Activity